How to have a great first-time (or repeat!) experience at Northern Sky Theater

 Understand your seating options.

 Unlike our outdoor theater, all of the 248 seats in our indoor Gould Theater are reserved.
 All of the seats are on the main floor, and the seating consists of long rows with aisles on the side.
-When you order your seats over the phone, online, or in person at our indoor ticket office, you have the option to select your seats based on our seating chart.
+When you order your seats over the phone or online, you have the option to select your seats based on our seating chart.
 The indoor theater features comfortable, custom audience chairs that are cushioned with wooden armrests.
 Accessible seating is also available.

 Even though all of the tickets available for our indoor season are reserved seating, we still ask that you arrive at the Gould Theater at least 20 minutes prior to the beginning of a performance.
 You’re welcome to wait in the lobby of the theater, or, if the weather is nice, there’s a patio with tables and chairs to help pass the time.
 Seating opens approximately 30 minutes prior to show time.